Kiranjadhav17/Css-properties-1/README.md

 # Cascading Style Sheets
- This is made with HTML & CSS
+ This project is made with HTML & CSS.
 # Css properties used:
-Color:Sets the color of a text
+Color:Sets the color of a text.

-Text align:Aligns the text in an element
+Text align:Aligns the text in an element.

 Border:Sets all the border properties.

-Border Styles:Helps apply various borders
+Border Styles:Helps apply various borders.

 # SCREENSHOTS